 Introduces the fundamental concepts, terminology, and operations necessary to use computers.
 Emphasis is placed on basic functions and familiarity with computer use.
 Topics include an introduction to computer terminology, the Windows environment, Internet and email, word processing software, spreadsheet software, database software, and presentation software.

-Advisor Guided/Approved Electives (6 - 7 hours)
+Select Two of the Following Guided Electives (6 - 7 hours)

 This course introduces the touch system of keyboarding placing emphasis on correct techniques.
 Topics include: computer hardware, computer software, file management, learning the alphabetic keyboard, the numeric keyboard and keypad, building speed and accuracy, and proofreading.
 Students attain a minimum of 25 GWAM (gross words a minute) on 3-minute timings with no more than 3 errors.